Francis Beattie (British politician)

 Francis Beattie (1885–28 December 1945) was Unionist Party (Scotland) MP for Glasgow Cathcart.
 Beattie won it at a by-election in 1942, was re-elected in 1945, and he died in a road accident later that year.

+Beattie was a businessman who was chairman of William Beattie Limited and of various other bread bakeries in Scotland.

+During the First World War, he served in the 9th (Glasgow Highland) Battalion, Highland Light Infantry, reaching the rank of brevet major and was mentioned in despatches.
+During the Second World War, he was Deputy Director of Emergency Bread Supplies, and Trade Adviser on Bread Supplies for Scotland, Ministry of Food until 1942.